 When to Consider Fusion for Spondylolisthesis

 For patients with a grade 3 or grade 4 spondylolisthesis, as well as for patients with severe pain and inability to function, who have not gotten better after at least 3 to 6 months of nonsurgical treatment, a spinal fusion surgery may be a reasonable option.

-Some patients may require immediate surgery if they experience neurological problems, such as progressive leg numbness or weakness, and/or bowel or bladder dysfunction or incontinence (See When Back Pain May Be a Medical Emergency).
+Some patients may require immediate medical attention if they experience neurological problems, such as progressive leg numbness or weakness, and/or bowel or bladder dysfunction or incontinence .
 These situations are rare, however, and the vast majority of time the decision whether or not to have a spinal fusion for isthmic spondylolisthesis symptoms is entirely up to the patient.

 Surgical Considerations for Spondylolisthesis

 When deciding whether or not to have a spine fusion surgery to treat severe symptoms from spondylolisthesis, there are multiple considerations, including:

 - As a general rule, surgery should not be considered until a concerted effort of 6 to 12 months of non-surgical treatments has been made.
 The most common treatments include physical therapy, injections, manual manipulations, anti-inflammatory medications, and oral steroids.